Polymer/old-docs-site/app/2.0/docs/devguide/properties.md

 Many of these features are tightly integrated into the [data system](data-system), and are documented in the data system section.

-In addition, declared properties can be configured property from markup using a static attribute (see [attribute deserialization](#attribute-deserialization) for details).
+In addition, a declared property can be configured from markup using an attribute (see [attribute deserialization](#attribute-deserialization) for details).

 **In most cases, a property that's part of your element's public API should be declared in the